Alexander Calder: Exhibitions

 Calder room at National Gallery of Art in Washington, D.C.

 Calder's first solo exhibition was in 1927 at the Gallery of Jacques Seligmann in Paris.
 His first solo show in a US commercial gallery was in 1928 at the Weyhe Gallery in New York City.
 He exhibited with the Abstraction-Création group in Paris in 1933.

 In 1935, he had his first solo museum exhibition in the United States at The Renaissance Society at the University of Chicago.
 In New York, he was championed from the early 1930s by the Museum of Modern Art, and was one of three Americans to be included in Alfred H. Barr Jr.'s 1936 exhibition Cubism and Abstract Art.

 Calder's first retrospective was held in 1938 at George Walter Vincent Smith Gallery in Springfield, Massachusetts.
 In 1943, the Museum of Modern Art hosted a Calder retrospective, curated by James Johnson Sweeney and Marcel Duchamp; the show had to be extended due to the number of visitors.
 Calder was one of 250 sculptors who exhibited in the 3rd Sculpture International held at the Philadelphia Museum of Art in the summer of 1949.
 His mobile, International Mobile was the centerpiece of the exhibition.
 Calder also participated in documentas I (1955), II (1959), III (1964).
 Major retrospectives of his work were held at the Solomon R. Guggenheim Museum, New York (1964), the Fondation Maeght in Saint-Paul-de-Vence, France (1969), and the Museum of Contemporary Art, Chicago (1974).
 In addition, both of Calder's dealers, Galerie Maeght in Paris and the Perls Galleries in New York, averaged about one Calder show each per year.

 In 2008, the Metropolitan Museum of Art exhibited Calder Jewelry, the first museum exhibit devoted solely to Calder's jewelry.
 The exhibit displayed a wide range of jewelry (bracelets, earrings and tiara) that Calder made as gifts for family and friends.

 In 2024, the National Gallery of Art displayed Alexander Calder: A Survey.

+From April 15 to August 16, 2026, the Fondation Louis Vuitton is expected to exhibit Calder.
+Rêver en Equilibre (Calder.
+Dreaming in Equilibrium) which celebrates the centenary of Calder's arrival in Paris and the fifty years since his death.
+The retrospective includes works from throughout Calder's career complemented by works by some of his friends and fellow artists, including Jean Arp, Barbara Hepworth, Jean Hélion, and Piet Mondrian.